carlescliment/calendar-bundle/README.md

 ## Contribute and feedback

-Please, feel free to provide feedback of this bundle.
-Contributions will be much appreciated.
+Any feedback and contribution will be very appreciated.